Hypertrophy training: building muscle and increasing

 Fuel recovery with protein timing

-Your muscles don't grow in the gym.
+I've been guilty of this myself: grinding away in the gym, thinking every rep is what builds muscle.
+But here's the truth I had to learn the hard way.
+Your muscles don't grow while you're lifting.
 They grow at rest, fueled by amino acids.
-Aim for 1.6-2.2 grams of protein per kilogram of body weight spread across four meals.
-A post-workout shake within two hours helps, but total daily intake matters more.
+So my advice?
+Aim for 1.6-2.2 grams of protein per kilogram of body weight, spread across four meals.
+A post-workout shake within two hours helps, but I've found total daily intake matters way more.
 Don't overthink the anabolic window.
 Just get enough protein and sleep seven to nine hours.
+That's where the real magic happens for me.

 Common Mistakes